3 years ago

 Some risk factors you cannot change.
-For instance, the two most common risk factors for breast cancer, are being a woman and ageing.
-Other factors you may have some control over, for example, living a healthy lifestyle can reduce the possibility of developing breast cancer.
+For instance, the two most common risk factors for breast cancer are being a woman and ageing.
+Other factors you may have some control over.
+For example, a healthy lifestyle can reduce the possibility of developing breast cancer.

 Concerning lifestyle studies, these include but are not limited to alcohol (3)(4), overweight and obesity, (5) diet (6), hormone replacement therapy (7)(8) and physical inactivity(9)

-Over the past 20 years, extensive studies have been done, examining the impact of physical activity and exercise on breast cancer.
+Over the past 20 years, extensive studies have examined the impact of physical activity and exercise on breast cancer.
 The evidence is pretty much incontrovertible: exercise can reduce your risk of breast cancer.
-The only question that is left is to determine is by just how much.
+The only question left to determine is by just how much.

-For example, one 2014 meta-study looked at 73 individual studies from around the world and concluded that women could reduce their risk of breast cancer by an average of 25% compared with inactive women.
+For example, one 2014 meta-study looked at 73 individual studies worldwide.
+It concluded that women could reduce their risk of breast cancer by an average of 25% compared with inactive women.
 The associations were strongest for moderate-to-vigorous activity performed regularly, sustained over a lifetime for post-menopausal women and vigorous physical activity lowering the risk of premenopausal breast cancer (10)

 The National Cancer Institute (part of the National Institutes of Health within the United States) also did a comprehensive meta-study of breast cancer prevention and concluded, based on a survey of 31 different studies, that the average breast cancer risk reduction rate is 12%.
 That figure is for all women, both premenopausal and postmenopausal.
 (11)

-Women who increase their physical activity after menopause also have a lower risk of breast cancer than women who are inactive.
+Women who increase their physical activity after menopause also have a lower risk of breast cancer than inactive women.
 (12)(13)

 Finally, the Susan G. Komen Foundation, one of the leading organisations helping to fight breast cancer, says that regular exercise can lower your breast cancer risk by anywhere from 10-20% based on a review of the research.
 (14)

-Thus, if you take all these physical activity studies into account, the lifetime risk of breast cancer could be reduced considerably, in some cases by up to 25%.
+Thus, if you consider all these physical activity studies, the lifetime risk of breast cancer could be reduced considerably, in some cases by up to 25%.

-Another common theory is that physical activity works indirectly, by reducing overweight and obesity.
-By helping to keep your weight under control, especially around the middle, physical activity plays a significant role in lowering the risk factors linked to risk of chronic diseases and cancer.
-[15] The physical activity itself also has a protective effect, which is independent of its impact on body weight, in other words, it helps even if you are not losing weight.
+Another common theory is that physical activity works indirectly by reducing overweight and obesity.
+By helping to keep your weight under control, especially around the middle, physical activity significantly lowers the risk factors linked to chronic diseases and cancer.
+[15] Physical activity also has a protective effect, independent of its impact on body weight.
+In other words, it helps even if you are not losing weight.

-And there are still other ways that physical activity can be used to reduce your risk of breast cancer.
-The National Cancer Institute (NCI) notes that exercise is also very good at boosting your immune system.
-The stronger your immune system, the more powerful it is when it comes to fighting cancer cells.
+And there are still other ways that physical activity can reduce your risk of breast cancer.
+The National Cancer Institute (NCI) notes that exercise also boosts your immune system.
+The stronger your immune system, the more powerful it is when fighting cancer cells.
 The NCI also notes that regular physical activity can reduce body inflammation, which has also been linked to chronic disease and cancer.
-And, finally, the NCI notes that physical activity might lessen your exposure to carcinogens (i.e. cancer-causing agents) by reducing the amount of time that it takes food to travel through your digestive system.
+And finally, the NCI notes that physical activity might lessen your exposure to carcinogens (i.e. cancer-causing agents) by reducing the time it takes food to travel through your digestive system.
 (16)

-It’s important to recognise also that exercise, while a powerful tool, is not going to be enough to prevent breast cancer entirely.
-Exercise is all about reducing your risk factors, make sure you find something fun and engaging to enjoy yourself while doing so.
+It’s important to recognise also that exercise, while a powerful tool, will not be enough to prevent breast cancer entirely.
+Exercise is all about reducing your risk factors.
+Make sure you find something fun and engaging to enjoy yourself.

-Written by Darryl Edwards, a Movement Coach, Natural Lifestyle Educator, nutritionist and creator of the Primal Play Method developed to inspire others to make activity fun while getting healthier, fitter and stronger in the process.
+Written by Darryl Edwards, a Movement Coach, Natural Lifestyle Educator, nutritionist, and creator of the Primal Play Method developed to inspire others to make activity fun while getting healthier, fitter and stronger.
 Try a fun activity today and get active – Fancy a game of tag?

 References: